cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 #### Step 1: How to create a thread
 As we mentioned at the start of this lecture, every thread needs to be created (by forking off the spawning thread) and, when our work with it is done, it needs to be either joined back into the spawning thread or detached.
 Today, we won't talk about detatched threads (because we should almost never use them) and assume that every thread we create needs to be joined.
 This model is called [Fork–join model](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model) and was first formulated, to the best of my knowledge, by Melvin E. Conway in 1963.

 To create a thread in C++ we use a standard class that abstracts away the OS-level thread from us.
-From C++11 and until C++20 we use the `std::thread` class for that but in more modern C++ (C++20 onwards), we can use the `std::jthread` class instead.
-Essentially, both serve the same purpose but the `std::jthread` automatically joins the thread when it goes out of scope, which prevents a number of potential programming errors and makes it much safer to use.
+From C++11 and until C++20 we use the `std::thread` class for that but in C++20 and onwards we can use the `std::jthread` class instead.
+Essentially, both serve the same purpose but the `std::jthread` automatically joins the thread when it goes out of scope and has a bunch of other quality of life improvements which prevent a number of potential programming errors and makes it much safer to use.

-Let's look at a simple example to understand better how it works in practice.
+Let's look at a simple example to understand better how all of this works in practice.
 Here we assume that every image is of `TinyImage` type that has an id and a fake "size" represented by a randomly generated integer.
 Every `TinyImage` can be processed by a function `ProcessImage()` which here simulates some work by sleeping for a duration proportional to its "size".
 At the start of our program we immediately push 10 such images into a `std::queue` in the main thread.

 Then we want to process them in a separate thread.
 To get this up and runnign we need to create a new thread, which we do by creating an object of `std::jthread` type by passing the function this thread will run, in our case `ProcessImages`, along with any arguments this function needs, into its constructor.
 In this particular example, since we want to modify the queue, we pass a pointer to it.